The Victor-Victrola Page

 1928

 The Credenza is replaced with the slightly smaller VV 8-35.
-The popularity of electrically amplified radio/phonographs is sharply reducing sales of acoustic models.
+The popularity of electrically-amplified radio/phonographs is sharply reducing sales of acoustic models.

 Herbert Hoover elected US President